woojiahao/kobold/README.md

 # Kobold

-URL shortening service built using Elixir for the backend, PostgreSQL for the database, and Redis for caching.
+Backend for URL shortening service built using Elixir for the backend, PostgreSQL for the database, and Redis for caching.

 ## Learning objectives